maklinger/jet_modelling_example/README.md

 ## Background information and exercise for applicants

-The idea of this is to provide you with a simple coding exercise that involves modeling with the group's BHJet code and prepares you for the PhD position.
-Please have a look at this before the interview days.
+The idea of this is to provide you with a simple coding exercise that involves modeling with the group's BHJet code and gives us a basis to discuss for the PhD position.
+Please have a look at this before the interview days and ideally try to work through it!

 The goal is to use the BHJet model to reproduce the data of the prototype X-ray binary GX 339-4.
-The data consists of a spectral energy distribution in the file `Data/gx339-4_mw.csv`.
+The data consist of a spectral energy distribution in the file `Data/gx339-4_mw.csv`.
 The BHJet model is described in detail in [this paper](http://arxiv.org/abs/2108.12011), and involves many free parameters.
-Familiarise yourself with the general setup of the model and focus on the most important parameters in Table 2 (You can ignore the additional absorption/reflection components which are not part of BHJet and handled via the parameters `rel_refl, line_norm, line_E, line_sigma, nH`).
+Use the paper to familiarise yourself with the general setup of the model and focus on the most important parameters in Table 2 (You can ignore the additional absorption/reflection components which are not part of BHJet and handled via the parameters `rel_refl, line_norm, line_E, line_sigma, nH`).
 Play around with them and try to reproduce these different scenarios, and understand their physical differences.

 The BHJet model is implemented in `C++`.
 It can either be used directly in `C++` or in `python` using `pybind11` in the pyBHJet code.
 It needs to be compiled to a library first, as discussed below.
-Then it can be included and used as in the exemplary Jupyter notebook `example_notebook.ipynb`.
+Then it can be included and used as in the example/tutorial Jupyter notebook `example_notebook.ipynb`.

 ## Installation advice